Héctor Olivera (film director)

 Héctor Olivera (born 5 April 1931) is an Argentine film director, producer and screenwriter.
 Olivera worked mainly in the cinema of Argentina, but also has directed or contributed to several films made for the United States market.

 Biography

-He began his career when he was seventeen as a second assistant director and founded his own production company in 1956 at age twenty-five.
+Olivera began his career when he was seventeen as a second assistant director and founded his own production company in 1956 at age twenty-five.
 He has produced over 100 features.

 In the United States he is known for two of his films: Night of the Pencils (1986) and Funny Dirty Little War (1983).